 This course is a preparatory course designed to familiarize the beginning college student with selected biological principles and concepts.
-The course is for students who have a limited back-ground in biology and for those who have not studied biology recently.
+The course is for students who have a limited background in biology and for those who have not studied biology recently.
 A self-paced teaching method is used, and there is extensive use of computer assisted instruction.
 Topics include scientific method, levels of organization, cells, energy, medical terminology, and evolution.
 This course is not designed to transfer.

-BIOS101 GENERAL BIOLOGY (4 Cr) (3:3)

-This course introduces the student to the principles of modem biology.
-Emphasis is on the chemistry, structure, heredity, reproduction, development, ecology, and evolution of living things.
+GENERAL BIOLOGY (4 Cr) (3:3) This course introduces the student to the principles of modem biology.
+Emphasis is on the chemistry, structure, heredity, reproduction, development, evology, and evolution of living thin reproduction, development, ecology, and evolution of living things.
 For non-science majors.